bbengfort/bbengfort.github.io/_posts/2018-09-26-blast-throughput.md

 The complete implementation of Blast and the server can be found at [github.com/bbengfort/speedmap](https://github.com/bbengfort/speedmap/tree/server-blast) in the `server-blast` branch in the `server` folder.

+Note that I just found [strest-grpc](https://hub.docker.com/r/buoyantio/strest-grpc/), which I'm interested in figuring out how it matches up with this assesment and blog post.

 In a later post, I'll discuss how we implement sustained throughput - where we have multiple clients continuously writing to the system and we measure throughput server-side.